mattbuck85/django-paginator-rawqueryset/README.md

 a large complex query.
 Don't bother using this for simple queries with a few pages, stick to the default paginator and cast the RawQuerySet to a list.

-Tested with Django 1.4 through 1.8 and Python 2.7.
+Tested with the latest Django and Python.
-Not tested with Python 3